Lalande 21185: Properties

-Lalande 21185 is a typical type-M main-sequence star (red dwarf) with about 39% of the mass of the Sun and is much cooler than the Sun at 3,550 K. It is intrinsically dim with an absolute magnitude of 10.48, emitting most of its energy in the infrared.
+Lalande 21185 is a typical type-M main-sequence star (red dwarf) with about 39% of the mass and radius of the Sun.
+It is also much cooler than the Sun with a surface temperature of 3,550 K. With just 2.2% of the Sun's luminosity, it is intrinsically dim with an absolute magnitude of 10.48, emitting most of its energy in the infrared.
 The proportion of elements other than hydrogen and helium is estimated based on the ratio of iron to hydrogen in the star when compared to the Sun.
 The logarithm of this ratio is −0.20, indicating that the proportion of iron is about 10−0.20, or 63% of the Sun.
 The surface gravity of this relatively compact star is approximately 65 times greater than the gravity at Earth's surface (log g = 4.8 cgs), which is more than twice the surface gravity of the Sun.

 Lalande 21185 is listed as a BY Draconis type variable star in the General Catalogue of Variable Stars.
 It is identified by the variable star designation NSV 18593.
 Several star catalogs, including SIMBAD, also classify it as a flare star.
 This conclusion is not supported by the primary reference these catalogs all use.
 The observations made in this reference show that it is rather quiet in comparison to other stars of its variable type.

 Lalande 21185 emits X-rays, and X-ray flares have been observed.

-It is the brightest star between variable CO Ursae Maj and the comparably bright star HD 95129 to its west (specifically by south) and is a little closer to the latter.